 Former Assistant D.A.
 Serving Brazos County

 Texas has some of the harshest laws against drug crimes in the country.
 While other states have legalized the use of medical and recreational marijuana, even a small amount of this substance can bring criminal charges against you in Texas.
 Depending on the circumstances surrounding your drug offense, you could be facing jail or prison time along with hefty fines.
 Conviction of a drug offense in Texas, can lead to a permanent criminal record that can make it difficult to secure future jobs, housing, educational opportunities, or professional licenses.

 Drug charges in Texas can leave you with criminal penalties and the also carry long term consequences that effect your future.
-If you are facing criminal charges, your first priority should be to seek capable legal help.
+If you are facing drug crime charges, your first priority should be to seek capable legal help.
 That is what you will find and more at The Law Office of Jay Granberry.
 At our firm, you can work with a Board Certified Legal Specialist as granted by the Texas Board of Legal Specialization.
 Attorney Jay Granberry also brings to the table experience as a former prosecutor along with extensive trial experience.
 This combination of outstanding qualifications puts your case in the hands of a proven expert.